twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 attn’s capital provides the cash,
 you share in the economics,
-and ALPHA gets non-dilutive funding sourced from its own revenue.
+and ALPHA gets non-dilutive financing sourced from its own revenue.

 </details>